CoffeeIsLife87/OpenRGB-python-FX/README.md

 If you are going to write an effect, please do it as a function

 Said function must start with ``` custom ``` followed by what you want to call it

-I am working on graphical LED mapping and hopefully a tool to know where to set what